 A dark egg enveloped her; the surface of her Void Shield was absorbing each spell, their effect causing nought but ripples as the magic gluttonously devoured the devastating assault.

-Shielded by the pyrotechnical display, Walken produced a miniature mithril maze with a snap of his wrist.
+Shielded by the pyrotechnical display, Walken produced a miniature mithril model maze with a snap of his wrist.
 He began to draw the Sigils for an incredibly elaborate containment spell.
-It took several seconds for the complicated magic to manifest, the effort causing a sheen of sweat to permeate Walken's face.
+It took close to ten seconds for the complicated magic to manifest, the effort causing a sheen of sweat to permeate Walken's face.

 With a triumphant roar, Walken executed his trump card.

-Both of Walken's hands pressed together upon the mithril-forged miniature of the maze, feeling the component crumple to silvery dust as the spell manifested.
-It was a fail-safe he’d prepared for Kilroy, fully expecting the Magister to resist his accusations until the bitter end.
-As the magic manifested, an invisible portal enclosed the dark egg, containing it within the space of a Demi-plane modelled upon the meticulously crafted component.
+Both of Walken's hands pressed together upon the mithril-forged miniature, feeling the component crumple to silvery dust as the spell manifested.
+It was a fail-safe he'd prepared for Kilroy, fully expecting the Magister to resist his accusations until the bitter end.
+As his magic manifested, an invisible portal enclosed the dark egg, containing it within the space of a Demi-plane used to entrap difficult foes.

-“It’s working!”
-Ferris uttered with relief.
+"It's working!"
+Ferris muttered with evident relief.
 She had readied an action to cast her most potent spell - it appeared her involvement was no longer necessary.